amandaghassaei/VortexShedding/README.md

 # VortexShedding
-A realtime fluid flow simulation on the GPU
+A realtime fluid flow simulation on the GPU using WebGL

 Live demo at <a href="http://git.amandaghassaei.com/VortexShedding/" target="_blank">git.amandaghassaei.com/VortexShedding/</a>